 A short drive north along the famous Icefields Parkway takes us towards the Bow River and Bow Glacier.
 We stop and snowshoe across scenic Bow Lake with a breathtaking landscape of glaciers and peaks and the iconic red roofed Num-ti-jah Lodge in the background.
 It just doesn't get more classically Canadian than this!
 Overnight Lake Louise

 Today is the big day!
-We shoulder our packs, strap on our snowshoes, and take the quiet, snow-packed, wind-shielded, forest trail 14km to our rustic back country lodge at Shadow Lake.
-We are rewarded for our efforts upon arrival where we'll discover 12 back country cabins nestled in the forest looking out on the massive rock face of Mt.
-Ball.
-An early afternoon 'tea' spread of hot drinks and baked goods will be waiting for us, followed by a well-deserved dinner.
-Settle into our cozy cabins and enjoy the calm and beauty of our remote surroundings - Our home for the next 3 nights.
+We shoulder our packs, strap on our snowshoes, and take the quiet, snow-packed, forest trail 10km to rustic back country Sundance Lodge.
+We are rewarded for our efforts upon arrival where we'll discover a charming lodge nestled in the forest next to a bend in Brewster Creek.
+An afternoon 'tea' spread of hot drinks and baked goods will be waiting for us, followed by a well-deserved dinner.
+Settle into our cozy accommodations and enjoy the calm and beauty of our remote surroundings - Our home for the next 2 nights.

-At daybreak you'll be awakened by a knock on the cabin door and a container of hot water for washing up.
-Breakfast is whole and hearty and followed by a selection of lunch fixings to make your own lunch with.
-The snowshoeing today is casual and we'll likely head out to Shadow Lake and to the base of impressive Mt.
-Ball.
-An early return to the lodge greets us with tea, coffee, and snacks again and the comfortable couches of the original CPR cabin.
+Breakfast is whole and hearty after which you’ll have a great selection of lunch fixings to make your own lunch with.
+The snowshoeing today is casual and we’ll likely head out along the historic trail towards Allenby Pass following Brewster Creek.
+An early return to the lodge greets us with tea, coffee, and snacks and the comfortable couches inside the lodge.

 One more delicious breakfast and then it's time to pack up and say goodbye to our back country wonderland with our final snowshoe out to our vehicle.
 This afternoon, we arrive in the popular town of Banff where we have the option of free time in town or to take the gondola up Sulphur Mountain for views out over Banff and surrounding peaks.
 A visit to Banff Upper Hot Springs for a soak in thermal waters before our final farewell dinner is almost mandatory.
 Overnight Banff.